com-480-data-visualization/OutOfTouch/README.md

     </tr>
   </table>

-  The above columns are final, after filtering out the data related to the gender and type of payment.
-In order to maintain the corectness of our data, we kept the entries, where the trip_distance is between 0 and 100 miles.
+  The above columns are final after filtering out the data related to gender and type of payment.
+To maintain the correctness of our data, we kept the entries where the ``trip_distance`` is between 0 and 100 miles.
 This dataset includes 2 special zones (**Unknown** and **Outside of NY**), which were removed from the final dataset.

 - **Bike Rides**: [City Bike NYC](https://s3.amazonaws.com/tripdata/index.html)

-  Contains precise timestamp and geolocation of the start and end of a bike ride.
+  Contains precise timestamps and geolocation of the start and end of a bike ride.

   <table border="0" cellspacing="0" cellpadding="0" bgcolor="#fff">
     <tr>